Skip to content

 Signs that point to a hardware issue include a phone that gets stuck on the “No command” screen every single time you try recovery mode, physical damage to the power or volume buttons, and a device that won’t charge or respond to any button presses.
 Water damage is another culprit that can corrupt the recovery partition permanently.

-Authorized service centers from Samsung, Google, or your carrier can run deeper diagnostics that aren’t possible at home.
-According to Google’s Pixel repair page, out-of-warranty Pixel repairs for software issues typically cost between $79 and $129.
+Authorized service centers from Samsung, Google, or your carrier can run deeper diagnostics that are not possible at home.
+According to Google’s Pixel repair pricing, out-of-warranty Pixel software repairs typically cost between $79 and $129.
 Samsung’s service network is broader, and many repairs fall under their 1-year warranty.

 If repair costs seem too high for an older phone, replacement might make more sense.
 But before giving up, check whether a professional Android repair service near you can flash the firmware.